turkiAlothman/task-manager-with-domain-driven-design/README.md

 - Task attributes can be edited by double-clicking on the task.
 - Employees can delete their own comments to maintain task clarity and organization.
 - Tasks can be deleted if they are no longer relevant or necessary.

+### Project Features

+#### Project Creation

+- Employees can create new projects with various attributes, including:
+  - Title: A descriptive name for the project.
+  - Description: Details about the project objectives, scope, and requirements.
+  - Type: Categorization of the project (e.g., development, marketing, research).
+  - Start Date: The date when the project is scheduled to begin.
+  - Due Date: The deadline or expected completion date for the project.
+- Employees can add participants to the project, allowing for team collaboration and coordination.

+#### Project View

+- Employees have access to a comprehensive view of all current projects within the organization.
+- Detailed project views include:
+  - Participants: Employees can see a list of all participants involved in a specific project.
+  - Employee Statistics: Insights into employee contributions and performance within a particular project.
+  - Tasks: A list of tasks associated with the project, providing clarity on project milestones and progress.
+  - Activity Log: Records of all actions and updates made by employees related to the project.

+#### Project Editing

+- Employees have the ability to make modifications to projects, including:
+  - Removing employees from specific projects to adjust team composition and responsibilities.

 ## Getting Started